google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

 directly to each of those classes whose metadata includes an instance of type *`MetadataClass`* or a subtype thereof.

+### Included Members and No Such Method

+In general, coverage is based on a bottom-up semantics: With a given set of capabilities, the set of covered classes and the set of covered members inside them is computed as a query over the given program.
+This is a bottom-up semantics because it sets out from the empty coverage and then extends the coverage with concrete elements that do exist in your program.

+Consider a member in a covered class.
+If it does *not match* the coverage criteria (its name does not match a given regular expression and it does not have any of the requested types of metadata), it has the *same status as* a class name or member name for which there does *not exist* any declaration at all.
+When invoking methods with a given actual list `L` of arguments, the method is considered to be non-existing even if there is a declaration of a method with the specified name, if its formal parameter list does not admit an invocation using `L` as the actual arguments.
+For instance, even if `void foo(int i)` exists, it is a no-such-method event if we encounter the invocation `foo(0, bar: true)`.

+The crucial difference between this semantics and the semantics associated with no-such-method events for a native Dart invocation is that the method in question may be missing entirely, or it may be denied coverage, because the given capabilities are too strict.
+Hence, in order to enable programmers to handle the no-such-method situations properly for a reflectable invocation, we treat these situations differently from the way a native no-such-method situation is treated.
+Whereas a native invocation failure causes `noSuchMethod` to be invoked on the same receiver with an `Invocation` argument that describes the selector and the arguments, the reflectable invocation failure causes a `ReflectableNoSuchMethodError` to be thrown.
+This type of exception contains a `StringInvocation` which specifies the same information about the invocation as an `Invocation`, except that its `memberName` is a string rather than a symbol.
+Programmers may catch this invocation and react in whatever way is appropriate in the context, e.g., by calling their own variant of `noSuchMethod`.

 ### Completely or Partially Mirrored Instances?

 Traditionally, it is assumed that reflective access to an instance, a